KainatSana/KainatSana/README.md

 <img src="https://github.com/KainatSana/KainatSana/blob/main/giphy2.gif" width="150" height="150" align="right"/>

 ### Facts about me:
-I am passionate about empowering females in STEM.I am founder of Mcirosoft Learn Student Ambassador UCP Chapter and Parwaaz-e-Zan( A project to train females self Defence).
+I am passionate about empowering females in STEM.I am founder of Microsoft Learn Student Ambassador UCP Chapter and Parwaaz-e-Zan( A project to train females self Defence).
 I can say I am a night owl:owl:and love to read,speak and write.I can not exist without coffee :coffee: :see_no_evil:
 ### Stats
 <p>